armiiller/http-status-codes/markdown/index.md

 It's useful for testing monitoring services.

-Just add the status code you want to the URL, like this [https://statuscode.app/200](https://statuscode.app/200)
+Just add the status code you want to the end of the URL, like this [https://statuscode.app/200](https://statuscode.app/200)

 If you want to delay a response add the query parameter **sleep** and specify the duration in milliseconds (maximum: 5000).
 Example: [https://statuscode.app/200?sleep=5000](https://statuscode.app/200?sleep=5000)